intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

   HTTPS_PROXY: http://<your proxy address and port>
   NO_PROXY: .<localhost, any other addresses>, 10.0.0.1,localhost,.nauta
 ```
+**Note:** Proxy addresses should be replaced by a specific value by a client.

 ### dns_servers
-- **Description:** This is a list of DNS servers used for resolution: a max of three entries.
+- **Description:** This is a list of DNS servers used for resolution: a maximum of three entries.
 - **Default value:** []
 ```yaml
 dns_servers: